Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Hey Ásta, thank you so much for taking the time for this interview.
 What, in your mind, makes Harpa so popular among travelers and locals alike?

 Harpa has an amazing attraction, as one of Reykjavik‘s monumental buildings.
-The unique architecture, beautiful facade, and building size create curiosity and longing to explore it further.
-Harpa creates a magical atmosphere where artists, musicians, conference guests, travelers, and locals gather under one roof with their agenda, creating a dazzling energy like no other.+
+The unique architecture, beautiful facade, and building size create curiosity and a longing to explore it further.
+Harpa creates a magical atmosphere where artists, musicians, conference guests, travelers, and locals gather under one roof, creating a dazzling energy like no other.

 Harpa in Reykjavik as seen from the sea.